openfaas/docs/docs/contributing/get-started.md

 ## Contribute to the project

-There are many ways to contribute to the OpenFaaS project.
+There are many ways to contribute to OpenFaaS.
+There are a wide variety of activities that help both the project and the community.

-Before raising a PR or an issue request that you read the project's [Contributing guide](https://github.com/openfaas/faas) which applies to every OpenFaaS GitHub repository.
+Before raising a PR or an Issue, it is requested that you read the project's [Contributing guide](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md).
+This guide applies to every OpenFaaS GitHub repository.
 We have a wide range of suggestions for contributing to the project and community and only some of those involve writing code.

+Examples may be: writing some Go code, reviewing a PR, helping with the website or UI, volunteering to write documentation for a new feature, creating code examples, or something else completely.

-### Five practical ideas for a first contribution
+### Five practical ideas to get started

 * Try the [workshop](https://github.com/openfaas/workshop)